NDIS, decision-makers and QCAT

 The government expects the scheme to almost double the number of Queenslanders currently accessing disability services, enabling 97,000 Queenslanders with a disability able to access the scheme when implementation is complete.

-The NDIS intersects with QCAT’s service delivery as we appoint substitute decision-makers for adults with impaired decision-making capacity.
+The NDIS is overseen by the National Disability Insurace Agency (NDIA) and intersects with QCAT’s service delivery as we appoint substitute decision-makers for adults with impaired decision-making capacity.

 Decision-makers will likely help these adults assess, negotiate and enter into contracts to purchase services and supports as per the NDIS’s functions.